YEE’s reflections on the Santa Marta Conference

 1. Join efforts with other NGOs to advocate for the European Commission to start a legislative proposal on a directive on Sustainable Resource Management.

-2. Build capacity among YEE member organisations through organising workshops where to discuss the unsustainable use of environmental resources, and raise awareness about possible solutions to this problem.
+2. Build capacity among YEE Member Organisations through organising workshops where to discuss the unsustainable use of environmental resources, and raise awareness about possible solutions to this problem.

 The Liaison Officers will work with the YSAB members to implement the activities, which will include: